-Who is Breast Cancer Research?
+Who is the National Breast Cancer Research Institute?

 In collaboration with universities and hospitals across the globe, the breast cancer research team at the National University of Ireland, Galway focuses on areas including personalised medicine, breast regeneration, and innovative diagnostics and therapeutics.

-There are many organisations nationwide fundraising for breast cancer awareness, but Breast Cancer Research role is important, as their funded research can help find the causes and factors that influence breast cancer and therefore help to develop effective screening, treatments and medication to combat it.
+There are many organisations nationwide fundraising for breast cancer awareness, but the National Breast Cancer Research Institute role is important, as their funded research can help find the causes and factors that influence breast cancer and therefore help to develop effective screening, treatments and medication to combat it.
 Without research we will never find a cure.

 Message from Prof. Michael Kerin, Research Director, Breast Cancer Research